aaalgo/picpac/README.md

 First, fields in `images` are loaded into the facets list, and then fields in `annotate`.
-After that, transformations are applied to the facets, some, like `anchor.dense.box` generating new facets.
+After that, transformations are applied to the facets, some, like `anchor.dense.box`, generating new facets.

 ## Augmentation